 Our success depends upon the continued service and performance of our senior management team and key technical, marketing and production personnel.
-For example, in March 2022, David Lyle, our Chief Financial Officer and Secretary, resigned.
-In October 2022, we hired Michael Elbaz to be our Chief Financial Officer and Secretary.
+We have experienced management turnover in the past.
 The replacement of any member of our senior management team or other key employees or consultants involves significant time and costs and may significantly delay or prevent the achievement of our business objectives.